-ASU departments may request four sizes of lockable containers to securely dispose of confidential, sensitive or protected information.
-The Shredding Service containers, pickup and delivery are free.
+ASU departments may request four sizes of lockable containers to dispose of confidential, sensitive or protected information securely.
+The Shredding service containers, pickup and delivery are free.

-- Convenient: Schedule a pickup or request one on demand.
-Just fill out the webform.
+- Convenient: Schedule a pickup or request one on demand by filling out the webform.

-- Cost effective: Free containers and pickups.
-You will only be charged for shredding.
+- Cost-effective: Free containers and pickups.
+Charges only apply to shredding.

-- Secure: All documents held in locked containers until shredding.
+- Secure: All documents are in locked containers until shredding.

 - Sustainable: Less vehicle traffic on campus as staff deliver and collect the containers.

 - Zero Waste: All documents recycled and counted toward ASU's sustainability goals.